 I perched on the edge of that chrome and yellow vinyl chair just waiting to get the first teeny ball Mom would roll and hand to me, her “official taste tester”.
 I thought I called the shots as to whether they were firm enough or not and, to be honest, knew immediately they were just right but always “needed” a couple more tastes “to make sure”!

-When it came time to dip them, Mom chopped up blocks of semi-sweet baking chocolate (found in the baking aisle of the grocery) and a little bit of paraffin wax (I can close my eyes today and see the box of “Gulf” wax sitting on the kitchen counter) which kept the chocolate shiny once it hardened, and melted them together on top of a double boiler.
+When it came time to dip them, Mom chopped up blocks of semi-sweet baking chocolate (found in the baking aisle of the grocery) and a little bit of paraffin wax which kept the chocolate shiny once it hardened, then melted them together in the top of a double boiler.
+(I can close my eyes today and see the box of “Gulf” wax sitting on the kitchen counter.)

-She would take a small amount of the naked rolled eggs from the refrigerator, snag each with a toothpick, dip the egg, deposit it onto another wax paper-lined tray and take a teaspoon and drop a tiny bit of the melted chocolate on to the hole left by the toothpick to seal it.
+She would take a small amount of the naked rolled eggs from the refrigerator, put them on a dinner plate, and one-at-a-time, snag each with a wooden toothpick, dip the egg, deposit it onto a wax paper-lined tray then take a teaspoon and drop a tiny bit of the melted chocolate on to the hole left by the toothpick to seal it.
 The thin, semi-sweet coating perfectly offset the sweetness of the inside of the egg.

 The finished eggs were always stored in the refrigerator in a covered tin, resting layer upon layer, separated by rounds of wax paper.
 To this day, my favorite way to eat these eggs is ice cold from the fridge, the bite into it taking me back to Easters many decades ago in that kitchen in the Coal Region.

-If you make these, you might want to coat them using what many people favor today and I use – candy coating wafers which are widely available in cake and candy making supply stores and many supermarkets carry them around Easter.
-Using these wafers will yield a thicker chocolate coating on your egg than the semi-sweet baking chocolate method.
+If you make these, you might choose to coat them using what many people favor today and I now use – candy coating wafers which are widely available in cake and candy making supply stores.
+Many supermarkets also carry them around Easter.
+Using these wafers will yield a thicker chocolate coating on your egg than the semi-sweet baking chocolate and wax method.

 You can make bite-sized eggs or jumbo ones; the yield from the recipe will depend on how much filling you use for each egg.

-- Yes, you can skip the coconut altogether if you prefer; adjust your powdered sugar when mixing to get the right consistency.
+- Yes, you can skip the coconut altogether if you prefer; adjust the powdered sugar when mixing to get the proper consistency.

 Mom’s Homemade Easter EggsCourse: Snacks, Candy, DessertsCuisine: Coal RegionDifficulty: Easy